emissary-ingress/emissary/reference/core/resolvers.md

 ### Kubernetes service-level discovery

 By default, Ambassador uses Kubernetes DNS and service-level discovery.
-In a `mapping` resource, specifying `service: foo` will prompt Ambassador to look up the DNS address of the `foo` Kubernetes service.
+In a `Mapping` resource, specifying `service: foo` will prompt Ambassador to look up the DNS address of the `foo` Kubernetes service.
 Traffic will be routed to the `foo` service.
 Kubernetes will then load balance that traffic between multiple pods.
 For more details on Kubernetes networking and how this works, see https://blog.getambassador.io/session-affinity-load-balancing-controls-grpc-web-and-ambassador-0-52-2b916b396d0c.

 ### Kubernetes endpoint-level discovery